DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 size unit to divide our Block into re-usable chunks of code.
 What we actually need is something to co-ordinate our Block and provide a framework for the logic we will write, and plugins that can extend and customize this logic.
-The object that play a co-ordinating role is called a `controller_` and each plugin is called a `part_`.
+The object that plays a co-ordinating role is called a `controller_` and each plugin is called a `part_`.
 This is how they fit together:

 .. digraph:: controllers_and_parts